AdrianMsc/msc-fds-vite/README.md

    ```bash
    cp .env.example .env
    ```
-   Ensure `VITE_API_URL` is set to `/api` to utilize the local Vite proxy or Vercel `vercel.json` rewrites.
+   Ensure `VITE_API_URL` is set to `http://localhost:4242` for local development.
 Update Auth0 credentials as needed.

 ### Running the Application